Sign up to our Newsletter

 The fourth-best law school in the nation is the University of Pennsylvania.
 Here’s what you’ll need to get into UPenn:

-• LSAT, GRE, or GMAT Scores: The median accepted LSAT score is 172
+• LSAT, GRE, or GMAT Scores: The median LSAT score of 2024’s matriculating class was 172

 • A Personal Statement: Introduces you to the committee and shows what you value and your goals